shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 ### Steps :

 1. Parser takes the main expression `a = a - X` and evaluated from left to right.
 At first, parser finds the variable`a` and finds it's value.
 Now the parser moves to the next variable `X` and try to calculate it's value.
-Since `X` is an expression, it need to be evaluated to form a premitive value.
+Since `X` is an expression, it need to be evaluated to form a primitive value.

     *Note: To get the value, parser internally calls the [GetValue](http://es5.github.io/#x8.7.1) of each operands*